Memorial and Masonic Drives

 J.C.
 Penney took a major hit from Hurricane Gustav in September 2008 and was closed for repairs for several months.
 The refurbished store resumed business in July 2009.
 It was joined by new tenants The Children's Place, Buckle, McAlister's Deli and a Slinkee's Family Fun Center (in a vacated Stein Mart space).
 The old Weiss-Goldring spot was retenanted by Bed, Bath & Beyond.

-In the 2020s, ALEXANDRIA MALL was owned by the New York City-based Radiant Partners, Limited Liability Company and managed by Chicago's Jones Lang LaSalle.
-Among the shopping center's forty-nine stores and services were Ulta Beauty, Versona, Shoe Department Encore and It's Fashion Metro.
+In the mid-2020s, ALEXANDRIA MALL is owned by the New York City-based Radiant Partners, Limited Liability Company and managed by Chicago's Jones Lang LaSalle.
+Among the shopping center's forty-four stores and services are Ulta Beauty, The Shoe Department, It's Fashion Metro, Michaels and Hibbett sports.

 Sources: